 Its founders are South Korean immigrants couple Do Wan Chang and Jin Sook.
 They came to America with no college degree or a fortune.
 But they had $11,000 in savings.
-However in the start, the husband worked as a janitor, waiter and the wife as a hair-dresser.
+However, in the start, the husband worked as a janitor, waiter, and the wife as a hair-dresser.
 They had low-paying jobs for the next three years.
-Subsequently they noticed that people with big cars were mostly in the business of clothing lines.
+Subsequently, they noticed that people with big cars were mostly in the business of clothing lines.
 This was the triggering point for a billion-dollar business idea.

 Business Strategy in the Beginning:

 In short, the couple opened a 900 square foot store on 16 April 1984 and named it Fashion 21.
 Meanwhile, the business strategy was to target wholesale retailers to buy the inventory at discounts and sell it with a renewed look in their store.
-Their strategy was successful and generated $700,000 sales in the first year.
+Their strategy was successful and generated $700,000 in sales in the first year.
 And this is how the little store paved way for one of the most powerful cloth retailer franchises in the U.S.